-Ride-hailing services enable the matching of a driver to a customer (or rider), depending on their location.
-As location data can leak sensitive information~\cite{hern_fitness_2018, nytimes_lastnight_2018}, existing solutions use HE~\cite{pham2017oride, aivodji2018sride} to protect confidentiality against the ride-hailing service.
-Additionally, it is crucial to verify correctness of the matching in order to ensure a fair and transparent process~\cite{bokanyi2020understanding, li2020privacy}.
+Ride-hailing services enable the matching of a driver to a customer (or rider), depending on their locations.
+As location data can leak sensitive information~\cite{hern_fitness_2018,nytimes_lastnight_2018}, existing solutions use HE to protect confidentiality against the ride-hailing service~\cite{aivodji2018sride,pham2017oride}.
+Furthermore, it is crucial to verify the correctness of the matching in order to ensure a fair and transparent process~\cite{bokanyi2020understanding,li2020privacy}.

-\descr{Description.} We evaluate a HE pipeline inspired by ORide~\cite{pham2017oride}.
+\descr{Description.} We evaluate an HE pipeline inspired by ORide~\cite{pham2017oride}.
 Each driver encrypts their location into a single ciphertext (each coordinate into a different slot piloted by the driver ID).
 The rider encrypts its location into a fully packed ciphertext (replicating its coordinates through the whole vector).
-The cloud computes the squared difference between the ciphertext of the rider and the ciphertext resulting from the sum of all drivers' ciphertexts.
+The server computes the squared difference between the ciphertext of the rider and the ciphertext resulting from the sum of all drivers' ciphertexts.
 It returns the result to all drivers and to the rider who decrypts to discover the closest match.
-With \namecomma, the drivers and the rider collectively run the authenticator-key generation and encode, before encryption, their respective location vectors.
+Using \namecomma, the drivers and the rider collectively run the authenticator-key generation and encode, before encryption, their respective location vectors.

-\descr{Parameterization.} In our use-case, we consider 32 potential drivers, and set the HE cryptographic parameters to $\log N{=}15$ and $\log q{=}700$.
-With BFV, the client and drivers need in total $2.3$s to encrypt their location, and the cloud matching requires $0.5$s.
+\descr{Parameterization.} In our use-case, we consider 32 drivers, and set the HE cryptographic parameters to $\log N{=}15$ and $\log q{=}700$.
+With BFV, the client and drivers need in total $2.3$s to encrypt their location, and the server's matching requires $0.5$s.
 The client decryption/decoding needs $34$ms and the client egress/ingress communication per client is $6.3$MB.
 We parameterize the encodings with a security parameter $\lambda \geqslant 40$ (\ie $\lambda{=}64$ for REP and $t$ a $56$-bit prime for PE).
-Due to this use case's low multiplicative depth, we do not present the PP and ReQ optimizations.
+Due to this use-case's low multiplicative depth, we do not present the PoC and ReQ optimizations.